 - Limiting the alcohol content (proof) of drinks.

-- Requiring strong warning messages with all alcohol advertisements.
+- Requiring warning messages with all alcohol ads.

-- Expanding the warning labels on all alcohol beverage containers.
+- Expanding the warning labels on all alcohol containers.

 - Expanding the display of warning signs were alcohol is sold.

-- Limiting the days or hours when alcohol can be sold or served.
+- Limiting the days or hours when alcohol can be sold.

-- Increasing the legal liability of servers for any problems that occur after a person consumes alcohol.
+- Increasing the legal liability of servers for any problems that occur after a person drinks.
 This includes social hosts.

-- Lowering the legal blood alcohol concentration (BAC) level for driving vehicles or other activities.
+- Lowering the legal blood alcohol concentration (BAC) level for driving.

 IV.
 A Better Way

-- They view alcohol as a neutral substance.
+- They see alcohol as a neutral substance.
 It is neither a poison nor a magic potion.
-What is important is how alcohol is used.
+What’s important is how alcohol is used.
 That’s what makes it is good or bad.

 - People have two options.
 They are equally acceptable morally and socially.
 One is to abstain from alcohol.
 The other is to use alcohol in moderation.
 Totally unacceptable is the misuse of alcohol.
 That’s by anyone, anytime, for any reason.